Our terms and conditions

 7.1 Client acknowledges that:

-(a) Time Etc has made substantial investments in finding and choosing skilled individuals which Time Etc considers to be suitable Freelancers, and matching them with Briefs as appropriate; and
+(a) Time Etc has made substantial investments in finding and choosing skilled individuals or entities which Time Etc considers to be suitable Freelancers, and matching them with Briefs as appropriate; and

 (b) Time Etc has a reasonable, legitimate interest in protecting that investment.

 (c) Time Etc has agreements with Freelancers which protect this investment by requiring that Freelancers obtain Time Etc's prior written consent before proposing or accepting any direct or indirect engagement with clients they have worked with.
 Accordingly, to the fullest extent permitted under applicable law, Client agrees that for a period of 9 months immediately following the last date of acceptance by Time Etc of a Brief submitted under these Terms, Client shall not without the prior written consent of Time Etc directly or indirectly solicit any Freelancer to work for Client directly or indirectly in any engagement or business arrangement.

 7.2 Time Etc shall have absolute discretion as to whether or not to grant the consent referred to in clause 7.1 above, which may be subject to financial conditions including payment of sums equivalent to (by way of example only) those specified in clause 7.3.